scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 * This will pop up a dialog with the title Settings
 * In this dialog, in the tree at left navigate to **Compiler** > **Scala Compiler**
 * In the right hand panel, find the box titled **Project FSC**
-* In the drop-down list **Compiler library**, select the Scala compiler �library package� we created earlier: `scala-compiler.jar` (or something similar, whatever you�d entered as the name).
+* In the drop-down list **Compiler library**, select the Scala compiler 'library package' we created earlier: `scala-compiler.jar` (or something similar, whatever you'd entered as the name).
 * This will allow IDEA to do fast incremental compilations using an internal compilation server.